Discover Ko Lanta – the ideal honeymoon destination for couples wishing to ‘get away from it all’ in a secluded and serene island environment.

 Come for a day or stay longer at the luxurious Sivalai Beach Resort on the Sivalai Beach (photo).

-Must-see attractions on Ko Lanta, include the following…
+Must-see sights and attractions on Ko Lanta, include the following…

 Paddle across the cliff-lined crescent-shaped bay to nearby Ko Rok Nai, which boasts good coral reefs for snorkelling and several pristine white-sand beaches for sunbathing and beachcombing.